fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/Get-AzureRmResourceGroup.md

 PS C:\>Get-AzureRmResourceGroup -Name "EngineerBlog"
 ```

-This command gets the azure_2 resource group in your subscription named EngineerBlog.
+This command gets the Azure resource group in your subscription named EngineerBlog.

 ### Example 2: Get all tags of a resource group
 ```